vkotovv/deckard/README.md

 2. Set your `ANDROID_HOME` environment variable to `/usr/local/opt/android-sdk`.

-3. Run the Android SDK GUI and install API 19 and any other APIs you might need.
+3. Run the Android SDK GUI and install `API 19` and `Build-tools 21.1.2`.
 You can start the GUI by invoking `android`

 4. Download Deckard from GitHub:
     ```bash